Crawford Junction HUT

 There are a couple of old tops tracks in the vicinity of Crawford Junction, neither of which are likely to be of much use anymore.
 One directly behind the Hut used to go up onto the Main Divide.
 It's pretty much unfollowable in most places now, but if you were silly enough to go up that way you may find the odd permolat marker.
 There is a nice tarn and campsite on the NW flank of Mt.
 Fitzgerald at 1420m, and from here a good high sidle at just above the 1500m contour will get you around to Clarkes Pass.

 The easiest approach to Clarkes Pass is by way of the Top Kokatahi track as far as Clarkes Creek.
 Ford the Kokatahi here and head up the ridge on the TL of Clarkes Creek.
-The bush isn't too bad going and at some point above the 800m contour it is possible to sidle into the Creek's upper basin.
-The sidle is reportedly less fun these days.
+The bush isn't too bad going and once above the 800m contour it is possible to sidle into the Creek's upper basin (the sidle is reportedly less fun these days).
 Don't go directly up the Creek from the Kokatahi River unless you have some means of scaling large waterfalls.
 Once in the basin it is generally easy going, as are the approaches to the Pass.
 The Griffiths Stream side is a steep scree in late summer and autumn, and snow covered and possibly icy at other times.
 Ice axes and crampons need to be carried if crossing over in the colder months.

 Repairs Needed

 Not many.
-The handsaw has a broken handle and needs replacing.
 Keep an eye on the flue space in the roof when lighting the fire.
 It may actually be necessary to do something if rat nesting material is coming into contact with the flue up there.
 Installing a self-setting trap wouldn't be a bad idea.
-The current bait station has run out of the Pest Off baits that it is designed to use.
 The door doesn't always close properly even when it sounds like it has.
 A small bolt would add a little extra certainty.

 Provisions on site

-An axe, a bucket, a broom, a hearth brush and shovel, a 10-litre stock pot, a small billy, a small pot, a large shovel and a saw with a broken hand grip.
-Under the Hut there are bits of a cableway tower, one long section of plastic downpipe, two rolls of no. 8 wire, a waratah, a sheet of corrugated iron, a roll of chicken wire, one large 8x2 with treads for roof painting, a 10 litre pail of brown exterior paint, and a few odds and sods of timber.
+An axe, a bucket, a bow saw, a broom, a hearth brush and shovel, a 10-litre stock pot, a small billy, a small pot, a large shovel.
+Under the Hut there are bits of a cableway tower, one long section of plastic downpipe, two rolls of no. 8 wire, a waratah, a sheet of corrugated iron, a roll of chicken wire, one large 8x2 with treads for roof painting, a 10-litre pail of brown exterior paint, and a few odds and sods of timber.

-The track from Crawford Junction Hut to Top Kokatahi Hut follows the TR of the upper Kokatahi until just past the first side-creek, where a cableway provides access to the TL.
-The track follows the TL for around four kilometres to a swingbridge which takes you back to the TR.
-From here to the Hut travel is rough, however the tracked bits are good going.
-Just below the Hut the River has cut against the bank in a couple of places and a couple of short scrub bashes are required.
-The track was recut by DOC in 2023.
-Allow 5 plus hours to get to Top Kokatahi Hut from Crawford Junction currently.
+The route from Crawford Junction Hut to Top Kokatahi is a mix of riverbed travel and track.
+The track initially follows the TR of the Kokatahi until just past the first side-creek, where a cableway provides access to the TL.
+The track follows the TL for around four kilometres to a swingbridge where crosses back to the TR.
+From here to the Hut travel is rough and bouldery with two fords of the River necessary.
+The tracked bits are still in reasonably good shape, although a lot of the small stuff that was left unattended in the previous cut (2023) is starting to crowd the track or obscure markers.
+The fords would be uncrossable after heavy rain.
+A fit party should allow 4.5-5 hours to get to Top Kokatahi Hut from Crawford Junction while slower or less experienced parties a probably going to take considerably longer.

 Type

 The original Crawford Junction Hut was probably built by the Department of Internal Affairs in the early/ mid 1950’s and extended at some point when NZFS took over the valley.
 Bill Johnson was a culler at the time and did a lot of early hut building.
 He first used the Hut in April 1960 and said it was already extended by then, badly in need of care, and not a lot of fun to sleep in with rats and possums rustling around at night.
 It was also reputed by some to have a ghost in residence.
 Lands and Survey built the new Hut next to the old one which served as a drying shed for possumers until removed by DOC in the early 2000's.
 The current Hut is a wooden cladded structure, the inside walls and floor timber-lined, and has a spacious veranda at the front.
 There are six bunks with mattresses, and a wood burner, and the Hut is cozy when the burner is cranked up.
 There is a roof-fed water tank and a loo that has an impressive barrier fence to stop people falling three metres down onto the riverbed.
 The only downside to the Hut's design is that rats are easily able to get into the ceiling cavity.
-Luckily, they seem to confine themselves to this space, rustle about a bit in the early evening, then quieten down for the night.
+Some ongoing rodent control is needed by hut users to stay on top of this.

 Condition

 Crawford Junction Hut is in good condition currently.
 In 2018 DOC Hokitika did a good round of maintenance and site clearance.
 The rats had made a bit of a mess in the roof cavity, eating out a lot of the building paper and insulation, as well as a small section of the ceiling.
 The roof iron had to be removed to clean it up.
 The old wood burner was removed and a new one installed and shifted into the corner of the Hut.
 This may have created a new problem as bits of chewed building paper or other rat detritus may be coming into contact with the flue up in the roof space and creating a fire risk.
-Subsequent reports have highlighted the rat problem which appears to be ongoing although none were present when we stayed there in January 2023.
-By this time however the hut supply of rat bait had been used up.
+There is a bait station and a supply of baits for the rats.

 Routes